What are Google’s new link attributes?

 Do I need to change nofollows on ads and sponsored links?

 If you fear using the wrong attribute on a link, there’s no incorrect attribute except when it comes to sponsored links.
-If you flag a UGC link or non-ad link as sponsored, Google will see the hints, but there would be little to no impact.
+If you flag a UGC or non-ad link as sponsored, Google will see the hints, but there would be little to no impact.
 At most, Google may not count the link as credit for another page.
-In this case, it’s no different than the current approach of many UGC and not ad links that are already marked as nofollow.
+In this case, it’s no different than the current approach of many UGC and not ad links already marked as nofollow.

 When do these changes go into effect?

 As of the announcement on September 10, 2019, the link attributes work to allow Google to incorporate them for ranking purposes.
 However, for crawling and indexing purposes, the nofollow attribute will convert to a hint on March 1, 2020.
-At that time, anyone using nofollow solely to block a page from being indexed, which was never a recommendation from Google should use an alternative method to block their URLs from Google.
+At that time, anyone using nofollow solely to block a page from being indexed, which was never a recommendation from Google, should use an alternative method to block their URLs from Google.
 These include:

 - Using robots.txt files

-- Password protecting web server files
+- Password-protecting web server files

 - Meta tags